markuswissinger/ducktestpy/doc/doc.rst

 ----------------

 If a type and its subtype both appear in the same :type or :rtype tag, the subtype is omitted from the tag.
-Types of ojects in containers and mappings are considered.
+Types of objects in containers and mappings are considered.
 For example: if B is subtype of A, then list[B] is considered a subtype of list[A].

+Empty container and mapping types are considered subtypes of non-empty conainers and mappings.
+A *list* is not equivalent to a *list of any*.

 installation
 ============